Airplane Turbulence and In-Flight Injuries

 Airline passengers suffering from in-flight injuries may be able to sue the airline, the manufacturer of the aircraft, or the maker of any faulty equipment.

-Although serious in-flight injuries from airplane mishaps are rare, they do happen.
-A number of airline passengers each year suffer minor, severe, and sometimes fatal injuries caused by baggage falling from overhead bins, slips and falls on the way to the restroom, and severe turbulence.
+Although serious injuries from turbulence and in-flight mishaps are rare, they do happen.
+According to the Federal Aviation Administration (FAA), around 58 passengers are injured every year in turbluence incidents, and a number of other passengers suffer injuries due to baggage falling from overhead bins, or through slips and falls on the way to the restroom.

-Injured passengers may have legal claims against the airline, its employees, aircraft and component manufacturers, or even the Federal Aviation Administration (FAA).
+Injured passengers may have legal claims against the airline, its employees, aircraft and component manufacturers, or even the FAA.
 Here's a look at common in-flight accidents and the types of legal claims available if you have been injured on a plane.

 Types and Causes of In-Flight Injuries

 A large number of in-flight injuries result from luggage falling out of overhead bins.
 According to one estimate, approximately 4,500 passengers are injured each year from falling baggage.
 Another common cause of injury is rolling food carts.
 Carts can injure seated passengers when rolling by, ramming shoulders or other body parts, or can hit passengers that are moving about the cabin.
 Some passengers suffer ankle and other injuries when they fall or bump into objects while going to the lavatory or moving about the cabin.